manojkhannakm/PeoplePinpoint/README.md

 ### Introduction

 An Android application that tracks the location of added people.
-The backend of the application uses Google App Engine.
+The backend of the application uses Google App Engine and Google Cloud Datastore.

 ### Preview